PoCInnovation/Workshops/security/.archive/workshop-xss/step04-defeat-google/README.md

 In this step, you will have to make a XSS payload to bypass Dompurify sanitizer.

-:warning: The vulnerability to exploit targets chrome-based browser.
+⚠️ The vulnerability to exploit targets chrome-based browser.

 GLHF => https://ctf.oursin.eu/workshops/01/